Skip to main content

 3. Below the Histogram panel on the right, click the Spot Removal tool spot removal tool.

-4. At the top of the Navigator panel, click on 1:1 to view the image at 100% magnification.
-This pixel-level view is crucial for precision work.
-Move the preview box over the image until you can clearly see the leftmost kayak.
+4. At the top of the Navigator panel, click on 1:1 to view the image at 100%.
+Move the box over the image so you can see the leftmost kayak.

 adv healing brush paint over kayak

-8. Press the Z key to zoom out and assess the full effect.
-Notice how Lightroom displays the outline of the source area it has chosen to replace the leftmost kayak—this visual feedback helps you understand the tool's decision-making process.
+8. Press the Z key to zoom out.
+Notice that Lightroom shows the outline of area the image it has sampled from to replace the leftmost kayak.

-9. Click the Spot Removal tool spot removal tool again to deactivate it and hide the selection borders, allowing you to evaluate the result without visual distractions.
+9. Click the Spot Removal tool spot removal tool to hide the borders of the sampled areas.

 Changing the Source Area

-2. Click the Spot Removal tool spot removal tool again to reactivate it and display the selection overlays.
+2. Click the Spot Removal tool spot removal tool again to select it.

-3. Activate the target area (where the kayakers were removed) by clicking its circle gray circle.
-When activated, a black dot appears inside the circle black dot circle, and a corresponding black dot marks the source area that Lightroom is sampling from.
+3. Activate the area where the kayakers used to be by clicking its circle gray circle and a black dot will appear inside the circle black dot circle to show it’s activated.
+A black dot will also appear in the area it is sampling from, the source.

 advanced healing brush screenshot2